-- (1) Describe the steps that you will take to scale your model to new sites, including the people involved and the resources contributed both by the CMO/EMO and the new schools. - (2) If your organization operates schools in other states, compare the CMO's/EMO's efforts to scale operations to Nevada to past scale efforts in other states. - (3) Describe your plan for embedding the fundamental features of the model that you described in the transformational change section in each new school that you plan to open. - (4) Explain any shared or centralized support services the CMO/EMO or its affiliates will provide to schools in Nevada. - (5) Describe the structure, specific services to be provided, the cost of those services, how costs will be allocated among schools, and specific service goals of the network.
+(1) Describe the steps that you will take to scale your model to new sites, including the people involved and the resources contributed both by the CMO/EMO and the new schools.

+(2) If your organization operates schools in other states, compare the CMO's/EMO's efforts to scale operations to Nevada to past scale efforts in other states.

+(3) Describe your plan for embedding the fundamental features of the model that you described in the transformational change section in each new school that you plan to open.

+(4) Explain any shared or centralized support services the CMO/EMO or its affiliates will provide to schools in Nevada, which should align to the proposed management contract.
+Please include

+(a) Any academic support resources should your school expect from the EMO or CMO

+(b) Any processes for collecting and reporting data across the network of CMO/EMO schools in Nevada and in other jurisdictions.

+(5) Describe the structure, specific services to be provided, the cost of those services, how costs will be allocated among schools, and specific service goals of the network.
 Please also include how the board will measure successful delivery of these services.
-The governing board must outline the services to be provided by the CMO/EMO and/or its affiliates in the term sheet and draft contract provided later in Attachment 20.
-Note that Nevada law allows charter schools to contract for the management or operation of the school with either a for-profit or non-profit entity. - (6) Identify any school positions which will be employed by the CMO/EMO or may be employed by the CMO/EMO based on the contract.
-To the degree that this position will represent the interests of the school to other parties, including vendors, school employees, regulators, or the SPCSA, how will the board ensure there is appropriate oversight and management of that individual's activities by school employees or the board? - (7) Using the table below, summarize the division school- and organization-level decision-making responsibilities as they relate to key functions, including curriculum, professional development, culture, staffing, etc. This division of responsibilities will be evaluated both in the context of Nevada law and regulation and best organizational and authorizing practices nationally.
+The governing board must outline the services to be provided by the CMO/EMO and/or its affiliates in the term sheet and draft contract provided later in Attachment 21.
+Note that Nevada law allows charter schools to contract for the management or operation of the school with either a for-profit or non-profit entity.

+(6) Identify any school positions which will be employed by the CMO/EMO or may be employed by the CMO/EMO based on the contract.
+To the degree that this position will represent the interests of the school to other parties, including vendors, school employees, regulators, or the SPCSA, how will the board ensure there is appropriate oversight and management of that individual's activities by school employees or the board?
-Function Network/Management Organization Decision- Making Local Board Decision- Making School Leader Decision- Making

-Performance Goals

-Curriculum

-Professional Development

-Data Management and Interim Assessments

-Promotion Criteria

-Culture

-Budgeting, Finance,

-and Accounting

-Student Recruitment

-beaucife Reel alement

-School Staff

-Recruitment and

-Hiring HR Services (payroll,

-benefits, etc.)

--

-Development/

-Fundraising

-Community Relations

-IT

-Facilities Management

-O

-Vendor Management /

-Procurement

-Student Support

-Services

-Other operational

-services, if applicable
+(7) Using the table below, summarize the division school- and organization-level decision-making responsibilities as they relate to key functions, including curriculum, professional development, culture, staffing, etc. This division of responsibilities will be evaluated both in the context of Nevada law and regulation and best organizational and authorizing practices nationally.

-- (8) Provide, as Attachment 20B, the following organization charts (including both network management and schools within the network):
+(8) Provide, as Attachment 22, the following organization charts (including both network management and schools within the network):

 - (a) Year 1 network as a whole

 - (b) Year 3 network as a whole

 - (c) Year 6 network as a whole